Implement a reverse proxy

 Coveo | Using a reverse proxy

-A reverse proxy is a server that acts as an intermediary between a user’s browser and a web server.
+A reverse proxy acts as an intermediary between a user’s browser and a web server.
 When users send requests to the origin server of a site, these requests are intercepted by the reverse proxy, which reroutes them to a different backend server.

 Before forwarding, the reverse proxy can act as a pass-through, taking requests made to a specific address on your domain and forwarding them to another domain.
 Once the appropriate server receives and processes these requests, it sends the response back to the reverse proxy, which then relays it to the user.